 Apprentice Firefighter Program

-Prospective Apprentices can begin by filing out the interactive interest card and emailing it to Captain Sam Dominick at firstname.lastname@example.org, or by picking up an interest card from the Department Secretary during normal business hours.
+Once our program is active again, Prospective Apprentices can begin by filing out the interactive interest card and emailing it to Battalion Chief Sam Dominick (email@example.com), or by picking up an interest card from the Department Analyst during normal business hours.
 If selected, they will complete an employment application and submit a resume.
 Selected applicants are then scheduled to appear before an oral interview panel.
 Applicants must also take a standard City physical and Live Scan.
 Successful applicants are assigned as an Alternate until an opening is available in the schedule.

 Apprentice Firefighters are included in shift training and station duties alongside the full-time firefighters.
 Apprentice Firefighters are occasionally asked to pick up supplies and/or equipment at area hospitals or trauma centers.
 This allows the Apprentice Firefighter to be given increasingly more responsibility while driving Department equipment and representing the Department to the public.
 Apprentice Firefighters are required to know their equipment and are trained in proper care and maintenance of most Fire Department tools.
 During calls for service, the Apprentice Firefighter is a trusted member of the team, providing crucial assistance as needed and directed.